chsanleo/socialMedia_FRONT/README.md

 + Add some features to give to the user more options.
 + Improve the design to something more near to UX.
++ Use a rich text in some text input.

 **About features**